sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io/_people/mark.md

 othernames: Mark
 surname: Dunning
 role: Bioinformatics Manager
 summary: Mark joined The University of Sheffield in October 2017 to establish the Bioinformatics Core.
-He works on a variety of different projects, and has a particular interest in Cancer Bioinformatics.
-He leads the development of our <a href="/training/">training program</a> and is an accredited Carpentries instructor and FHEA.
+He worked on a variety of different projects, with a particular interest in Cancer Bioinformatics.
+He led the development of our <a href="/training/">training program</a> and is an accredited Carpentries instructor and FHEA.
 ---
 <p style="text-align:center;">
   <img src="/assets/images/people/Mark.jpg" width="250">